timkahlke/panbiom/README.md

 # panbiom
 Estimation of a pan-microbiom.

-For usage examples see the WIKI
+For usage examples see the WIKI at https://github.com/timkahlke/panbiom/wiki

 # Usage